Perimenopause - Part 2: Navigating conversations with your doctor on hormones & HRT

 This is part 2 of a series on perimenopause.
 Please read Part 1 is here for context.

-Let’s say you know your hormones are shifting and you’re experiencing symptoms you’re not a fan of.
-So you go to your family doctor for support.
+Let’s say you know your hormones are shifting and you’re experiencing symptoms.

-Chances are, you’ll be met with one of 2 responses to your query about said symptoms:
+Chances are, you’ll be met with one of 2 unhelpful responses:

 1. “Your weight gain / poor sleep / memory loss / moodiness / dryness / hair loss / depression / anxiety / impatience, etc is just part of getting older.”